heikadog/zml/zml.md

 1. Dasha (@varmxnt.bsky.social) is an open zoophile.
 1. INTLight5 (@intlight5.bsky.social) is an open zoophile.
 1. Dr0p (@dandeliondr0p.bsky.social) is an open zoophile.
-1. clyrotail (@clyrotail.bsky.social) is an open zoophile.
+1. Clyro cyan cinder civet (@clyrotail.bsky.social) is an open zoophile.
 1. nordzoo (@nordzoo.bsky.social) is an open zoophile.
 1. zee (@zeetaleopard.bsky.social) is an open zoophile.
 1. RabidMutt666 (@fckelonmuskyhusky.bsky.social) is an open zoophile.